Programming-Project-2021-22/course-project-andreafabioalessio/README.md

 - **Technique 6**: Lambda expressions:
                     - Used in various classes to process button presses, for example
-                      - Login class: Lambda expression used to preocess the loginButton press
+                      - Login class: Lambda expression used to process the loginButton press

 - **Technique 7**: File I/O:
-                    - File I/O was used to store User's data inside of a .txt file, which was then used to instantiate Users.
+                    - File I/O was used to store User's data inside a .txt file, which was then used to instantiate Users.

 - **Technique 8**: Regular expression:
                     - Signup class: Regex used to check if the password matched the required criteria